alwaysbegrowing/blog/content/posts/2023/06-23-how-to-ipns.md

 **What are the downsides?** For one, the record will not be updated if you push changes to your code.
 This will need to be either automated (if the DNS supports it) or done manually.

-We do not currently try updating the IPNS record as we handle the CID resolution automatically when setting up a domain on [dAppling](https://dappling.network), but we think IPNS is an interesting access point, and it's more accessible.
+We do not currently try updating the IPNS record as we handle the CID resolution automatically when setting up a domain on [dAppling](https://dappling.network), but we think IPNS is an interesting access point!